oneapi-src/SYCLomatic/docs/get_started/index.rst

      dpct source.cpp

-* Migrate all files available in compilation database:
+* Migrate all files available in the compilation database:

   .. code-block::

-     dpct -p=<path to location of compilation database file>
+     dpct -p=<path to the location of compilation database file>

-* Migrate one file in compilation database:
+* Migrate one file in the compilation database:

   .. code-block::

-     dpct -p=<path to location of compilation database file> source.cpp
+     dpct -p=<path to the location of compilation database file> source.cpp

 * Migrate source files in the directory specified by the ``--in-root`` option and place generated files in the directory specified by the ``--out-root`` option: